bigbluebutton/bigbluebutton.github.io/_posts/admin/2019-02-14-setup-turn-server.md

 ---
 layout: page
-title: "Configure TURN"
+title: 'Configure TURN'
-category: 2.2
+category: admin
 date: 2019-02-14 22:13:42
 order: 4
 ---

 This document covers how to setup a TURN server for BigBlueButton to allow users behind restrictive firewalls to connect.